Are they different?

 When comparing pianos at a similar price point, a reconditioned Yamaha U Series upright makes great financial sense.
 Most new pianos at this price point are smaller and less resonant, while there is certainly something to be said for the inherent build quality of a Japanese-built Yamaha piano.

-We always have a selection of new, reconditioned and second hand Yamaha U Series upright pianos in stock, on display and ready for selection.
-Schedule an appointment to choose your Yamaha U Series upright piano today.
+We always have a selection of new, reconditioned and second hand Yamaha U and B Series upright pianos in stock, on display and ready for selection.
+Schedule an appointment to choose your new, second hand or reconditioned Yamaha upright piano today.